TanvishGG/Discord-Mini-Games.js/docs/8ball.md

 # EightBall

-A game, where you can ask the bot a yes/no question.
+A Game, where you can ask the bot a yes/no question.

 ## Importing